The WordPress plugin Redirect URL to Post sends your visitors to your first, your last, the previous, the next, a random, or any other post.

-You can use the resulting URL as a link, in a menu or a button, or you can even send it around in a newsletter.
-If your visitors load this URL, they will immediately be redirected to a post in single-post view.
+You can use the resulting URL as a link, in a menu or button, or you can even send it around in a newsletter.
+When your visitors load this URL, they will immediately be redirected to a post in single-post view.

-The most important parameter is “redirect_to”.
-It basically determines a sort order of all relevant posts.
+The only mandatory parameter is redirect_to.
+This target parameter basically determines a sort order of all relevant posts.
 We redirect to the post that ends up on top of that ordered list.

-Lastly, we have other parameters that determine for example what will happen if no post was found at all, caching time or enable tracking with Google Analytics or Matomo.
+Lastly, we have other parameters that determine what will happen if no post was found, set the caching time or enable tracking with Google Analytics or Matomo.

 The URL is composed according to the following pattern:

-If you anywhere need to use spaces, you have to write them as %20.
+If you anywhere need to use spaces, you write them as %20.

-So you could end up with an URL like:
+So you could end up with an URL like this:

 You can get some inspiration about what is possible on the page with redirect examples.